hotwax/oms-documentation/Soft Allocation Journey.md

 To check eligible same-day shipping facilities near the customer, the latitude and longitude coordinates of the customer are required.
 There are two ways to obtain these coordinates:

 a.
 If the customer inputs their postal code,
-  - Use the `postcodeLookup` API to convert the postal code into latitude and longitude coordinates.
+  - Use the [postcodeLookup](https://github.com/hotwax/oms-documentation/blob/oms1.0/Facility/Post%20code%20lookup.md) API to convert the postal code into latitude and longitude coordinates.
+Know more about postCodeLookup API

 b.
 If the customer allows access to their system location,
   - Obtain the latitude and longitude coordinates directly from their device.